 ***COVID-19 Virus Update***

-General information/help: The following websites have been specifically set up for students who would be taking courses online and faculty who would be teaching them – Students: learnanywhere.unt.edu and Faculty: teachanywhere.unt.edu – please go to those websites for assistance for all online teaching and learning.
+General information and help: NOTE: the Sage Hall Testing Center Lobby has been changed from C330 to 331.
+The following websites have been specifically set up for students who would be taking courses online and faculty who would be teaching them – Students: learnanywhere.unt.edu and Faculty: teachanywhere.unt.edu – please go to those websites for assistance for all online teaching and learning.
 As many courses will be moving to CANVAS and Zoom for delivery, instructions and training on how to use those resources are available at these sites.
 Additionally, all UNT community members are encouraged to take advantage of several training modules available via our LinkedIn Learning tools.
 To access LinkedIn Learning, please go to it.unt.edu/linkedinlearning, access your account, and search for Zoom and CANVAS training.

 Our Mission and Purpose